Finding My Voice: My Journey to the West Wing and the Path Forward, by Valerie Jarrett (Viking, New York, NY, 2019, 305 pages).

 Jarrett specifically states in her well chronicled book: “As a youngster, watching the nightly news with ‘Pudden’ in her little front room, every time my grandfather’s name flashed on the screen, it was accompanied by a story about violent crimes in the public housing complex.
 On the ten o’clock news, nothing good was ever reported out of the Robert Taylor Homes.
 Nothing.
 Ever.”

 Ironically, after the untimely death of Chicago’s first black mayor, Harold Washington, whom Jarrett would campaign for and work in his administration, she would find herself working in the administration of Richard M. Daley, the son of the late Mayor Richard J. Daley who would honor and celebrate her grandfather in the aforementioned Robert Taylor Homes dedication ceremony.
 Jarrett indicates in Finding my Voice, that the new Mayor Daley asked her; “Would you like to be my deputy chief of staff?”
 She of course, accepted, and the rest is history and “Paving her journey to the West Wing and the Path Forward.”
+My family and I are pictured here with Mayor Richard M. Daley at a ceremony at City Hall honoring my son Damien for his being the Prince in the annual "Bud Billiken" parade.

 It is curious as to why Jarrett would accept the Deputy Chief of Staff position offered to her by Mayor Daley, in view of the following passage in Finding My Voice: “Over the course of his first two years in office, Mayor Daley was certainly not perfect, but he earned my respect.
 He also terrified me.
 I mostly saw him on television, being gruff and impatient with the reporters, and I never had any direct interactions with him.”